CISA faces budget cuts, workforce loss amid cyber threats

 More from this show

 The Cybersecurity and Infrastructure Security Agency (CISA) helps to protect public infrastructure such as power grids and water utilities, as well as election systems, from cyber attacks.
-However, the agency has now seen roughly a third of it’s employees leave during the second Trump administration
+However, the agency has now seen roughly a third of it’s employees leave during the second Trump Administration.

-Dr. Nadya Bliss, Executive Director at ASU’s Global Security Initiative, joined “Arizona Horizon” to discuss the growing concerns over the loss of jobs and budget at CISA, and what dangers it could present to the nation.
+Dr. Nadya Bliss, Executive Director at ASU’s Global Security Initiative, joined “Arizona Horizon” to discuss the growing concerns over the loss of jobs and budget cuts at CISA, and what dangers it could present to the nation.

 Dr. Nadya Bliss, Executive Director at ASU's Global Security Initiative